NJBow/CV/README.md

 #### Royal Holloway, University of London (September 2013 to June 2016)

-- BSc Honours in BioChemistry; 2:1
+- BSc Honours in BioChemistry

 *Major Areas of study*: